-EARLY ENTRY LAW
+EARLY-ENTRY LAW

-UB undergraduates who are accepted as early entry law students into the UB J.D. program will be charged undergraduate rates for the first fall semester and first spring semester in the J.D. program.
-The students may be full or part time.
-For more information, see the descriptions of early entry law options later in the catalog.
+UBalt undergraduates who were UBalt first-year students (freshmen) (as defined in this catalog), did not transfer away, and are accepted as early-entry law students into the UBalt J.D. program will have the option to be charged undergraduate rates for the first fall and spring semesters in the J.D. program (fall-spring or spring-fall).
+Students may be full or part time.